Tabun (nerve agent): History

-Research into ethyl dialkylaminocyanophosphonate began in the late 19th century, In 1898, Adolph Schall, a graduate student at the University of Rostock under professor August Michaelis, synthesised the diethylamino analog of tabun, as part of his PhD thesis Über die Einwirkung von Phosphoroxybromid auf secundäre aliphatische Amine.
-However, Schall incorrectly identified the structure of the substance as an imidoether, and Michaelis corrected him in a 1903 article in Liebigs Annalen, Ueber die organischen Verbindungen des Phosphors mit dem Stickstoff.
-The high toxicity of the substance (as well as the high toxicity of its precursors, diethylamidophosphoric dichloride and dimethylamidophosphoric dichloride) wasn't noticed at the time, most likely due to the low yield of the synthetic reactions used.
+Research into ethyl dialkylaminocyanophosphonate began in the late 19th century.
+In 1898, Adolph Schall, a graduate student at the University of Rostock under professor August Michaelis, synthesised the diethylamino analog of tabun, as part of his PhD thesis Über die Einwirkung von Phosphoroxybromid auf secundäre aliphatische Amine.
+However, Schall incorrectly identified the structure of the substance as an imidoether, and Michaelis corrected him in a 1903 article in Liebigs Annalen, Über die organischen Verbindungen des Phosphors mit dem Stickstoff.
+The high toxicity of the substance (as well as the high toxicity of its precursors, diethylamidophosphoric dichloride and dimethylamidophosphoric dichloride) wasn't noted at the time, most likely due to the low yield of the synthetic reactions used.

 Tabun became the first nerve agent known after a property of this chemical was discovered by pure accident in late December 1936 by German researcher Gerhard Schrader.
 Schrader was experimenting with a class of compounds called organophosphates, which kill insects by interrupting their nervous systems, to create a more effective insecticide for IG Farben, a German chemical and pharmaceutical industry conglomerate, at Elberfeld.
-He discovered that tabun, as well as being a potent insecticide, was enormously toxic to humans.
+The substance he discovered, as well as being a potent insecticide, was enormously toxic to humans; hence, it was named tabun, to indicate that the substance was 'taboo' (German: tabu) for its intended purpose.

-During World War II, as part of the Grün 3 program, a plant for the manufacture of tabun was established at Dyhernfurth (now Brzeg Dolny, Poland), in 1939.
+During World War II, a plant for the manufacture of tabun was established at Dyhernfurth (now Brzeg Dolny, Poland), in 1939.
 Run by Anorgana GmbH, the plant began production of the substance in 1942.
 The reason for the delay was the extreme precautions used by the plant.
 Intermediate products of tabun were corrosive, and had to be contained in quartz or silver-lined vessels.
 Tabun itself was also highly toxic, and final reactions were conducted behind double glass walls.
-Large scale manufacturing of the agent resulted in problems with tabun's degradation over time, and only around 12,500 tons of material were manufactured before the plant was seized by the Soviet Army.
+Large scale manufacturing of the agent resulted in problems with tabun's degradation over time, and only 12,753 metric tons were manufactured before the plant was seized by the Soviet Army.
 The plant initially produced shells and aerial bombs using a 95:5 mix of tabun and chlorobenzene, designated "Variant A".
 In the latter half of the war, the plant switched to "Variant B", an 80:20 mix of tabun and chlorobenzene designed for easier dispersion.
 The Soviets dismantled the plant and shipped it to Russia.
+They did not inform the Western Allies of the discovery and as a result they did not become aware of tabun until it was discovered in captured German ammo dumps in April 1945.